Last updated on September 14th, 2018 by Garrick Dee

 What’s worst is that it can lead to red itchy spots and whiteheads – totally uncool.

-People who have curly hair are more prone to this condition.
+People who have thick, curly hair are more prone to this condition as opposed to folks who have thin and straight hair.

 What causes ingrown hair?